Benefits of Essential Oil Remedies

 You can also try one of these easy recipes from doTERRA:

-Healthline.com has reported that there are several natural options to fight Athlete’s Foot.
-They recommend numerous different methods using hydrogen peroxide, rubbing alcohol, corn starch, sea salt soaks, neem oil, garlic and the essential oils of Tea Tree and Eucalyptus.
+Healthline.com recommends numerous methods for fighting stinky feet using hydrogen peroxide, rubbing alcohol, corn starch, sea salt soaks, Neem oil, garlic and the essential oils of Tea Tree and Eucalyptus.

 Try this: Mix a few drops of Tea Tree (Melaleuca) and Eucalyptus with neem oil and massage it into your feet and toenails morning and night.
 Make sure your feet are dry after by lightly dusting with talcum powder or cornstarch afterward.
-Added benefits of Neem – bugs don’t like it, good for deep conditioning hair treatment, you can apply it to your eyebrows to thicken, helps eczema.
+Added benefits of Neem – bugs don’t like it, good for deep conditioning hair treatment, you can apply it to your eyebrows to thicken brows.

 OurOilyHouse.com recommends these bath salt recipes to Clear Sinuses, Soothe Muscles, Clear the Mind and Relieve Stress.
 There are also some great tips here for calming bath salt recipes for your kids too.